 They value your advice and expertise, and are often willing to share the creative risks that you both take to get the best possible results.
 But what happens when things go wrong?

-What if your advice inadvertently causes reputational and/or financial loss for your client?
-What if a mistake in a campaign – failure to correctly license a music track used for example – leads to your client making a claim against you?
+What if your advice inadvertently causes a reputational or financial loss for your client?
+What if a mistake in a campaign – failure to correctly license a music track used, for example – leads to your client making a claim against you?

 For any business that provides professional advice, like media and advertising agencies, professional indemnity insurance is an essential part of avoiding claims against your business and, if a claim does happen, minimising its financial impact.

 The biggest mistake though is assuming that a claim will never happen.
 Here we look at a number of the common areas of claims we see in this sector: